Physio + Hamel Gatineau

 In order to perceive the execution of your running movement and identify the technical errors that are most likely to decrease your performance and cause you injuries.
 Indeed, the analysis of your way of running (length of steps, speed, course of support, etc.) will allow your physiotherapist to identify aspects that may be at risk of injury or decrease your performance.
 Observing your running shoes is also a tool in running pattern analysis.

 To validate and modify as necessary all factors related to training that are at risk of creating or modifying mechanical stress in the runner.
-During this step, the physiotherapist will discuss with you training and strengthening exercises, shoes adapted to your technique and your body as well as warm-ups that can help you prevent future injuries.
+During this stage, the physiotherapist will discuss training and strengthening exercises with you, as well as footwear adapted to your technique and body, and warm-ups that can help prevent future injuries.

-Following the analysis, you will receive an exercise program as well as advice to correct the elements that contribute to your injury or to avoid a future injury while improving your level of performance.
+Following the analysis, you will receive an exercise program and advice aimed at correcting factors contributing to your injury or preventing future injuries while improving your performance level.

 The goal is to start or continue training in a gradual and effective way.
 A follow-up will be done only if necessary, whether it is a consultation for an injury or to follow the evolution of your race boss.